Click on title for course description.

 - Complete the following prerequisite courses with a grade of "C" or better: BIO 168, BIO 169, BIO 175, ENG 111, ENG 114, MAT 115 or higher, PSY 150, and a Humanities Course.

 Paramedics must have an Associate in Applied Science Degree in Emergency Medical Science.

-In the event the number of qualified Advanced Placement applicants exceeds the number of spaces available, the slots will be filled based on GPA and TEAS score.
+In the event the number of qualified Advanced Placement applicants exceeds the number of spaces available, the slots will be filled based on GPA and ATI TEAS Exam score.

 |Summer Semester 1|

 |Fall Semester 1|